 Impact of White Revolution in India

-Thus, Dr.Verghese Kurien established a system and milk grid that put India on the global market for milk production and distribution, so much so that it is now the world’s topmost producer of milk.
-Although Mr. Kurien didn’t start with this goal in mind, his innovative idea to help farmers and give them more control in the whole process changed the nation.
+Thus, Dr.Verghese Kurien established a system and milk grid that put Bharat on the global market for milk production and distribution, so much so that it is now the world’s topmost producer of milk.
+Although Mr. Kurien didn’t start with this goal in mind, his innovative idea to help farmers and give them more control in the whole process changed the nation and the dairy science.

 Mr. Kurien was dedicated to improving the farmers’ lives.
 It is why he established the NDDB closer to the farmers and away from any capital investors.
 Although he did not shy away from politicians, Mr. Kurien was determined that his company should be independent of any political influence.